The Revolt of 1857

 During British rule, reforms like the abolition of Sati, widow remarriage, and prohibition of female infanticide were huge changes in the social structure.

 - These changes were taken as social and religious interference by others.

-- The laws such as the Religious Disabilities Act, 1856, were totally a hammer on Hindu custom at that time.
+- The laws such as the Religious Disabilities Act of 1856, were totally a hammer on Hindu custom at that time.

-- The westernized education system was also no accepted by orthodox Hindus as well as Muslims also.
+- The Westernized education system was also not accepted by orthodox Hindus as well as Muslims also.